-- 4.1 An advance ruling on the provision of the Act is binding upon a person in relation to an arrangement and only for the period or year of assessment specified in the advance ruling.
+- 4.1 An advance ruling is binding upon a person in relation to an arrangement and only for the period or year of assessment specified in the advance ruling.
 It should not be taken as a precedent for other cases.
-If the arrangement stipulated in the advance ruling is not carried out by the end of the time period, the advance ruling will automatically lapse. - 4.2 An advance ruling is binding upon the DGIR, subject to any qualifications stated in the advance ruling.
+If the arrangement stipulated in the advance ruling is not carried out by the end of the time period, the advance ruling will lapse automatically. - 4.2 An advance ruling is binding upon the DGIR, subject to any qualification stated in the advance ruling.
 However, the advance ruling will not be binding in the following circumstances: - a. the arrangement carried out by the person is materially different from the arrangement stated in the advance ruling.
-As an example, the transactions have differed in such a way that the provisions of the Act as stated in the advance ruling are no longer or can no longer be applicable to it; - b. there was a material omission or misrepresentation in, or in connection with the application of the advance ruling; - c. the DGIR makes an assumption about a future event or another matter that is material to the advance ruling, and that assumption subsequently proves to be incorrect; or - d. the person fails to satisfy any of the conditions stipulated by the DGIR.
+As an example, the transaction has differed in such a way that the provision of the ITA as stated in the advance ruling is no longer applicable or can no longer be applied to it; - b. there was a material omission or misrepresentation or inaccuracy in connection with the application of the advance ruling; - c. the DGIR makes an assumption about a future event or any other matter that is material to the advance ruling, and that assumption subsequently proves to be incorrect; or - d. the person fails to satisfy any of the conditions stipulated by the DGIR.